Technology

 Goals

-Starting in the 2015-16 school year, Spring Lake Public Schools began deploying technology devices to all students K-12.
-This program is a key component towards facilitating achievement of Spring Lake Public Schools’ 3rd district goal, “All graduates will be technologically literate.”
+Spring Lake Public Schools assigns a technology device to all students.
+Technology is a key component towards facilitating achievement of Spring Lake Public Schools’ mission goals.

 Policy & Handbooks